-This artwork is sold.
-Interested in commissioning an original piece by this Artist?
+This artwork is sold or not for sale.
+Interested in commissioning an original piece by this artist?

 An Uncertain Future